 For detection of accelerator neutrinos, events registered in a far detector (SK or HK) should also be well synchronized with the J-PARC accelerator timing.
 Moreover, to enhance physics performance of the HK experiment it is really crucial to reduce as much as possible uncertainties on the knowledge of (anti)neutrino fluxes.
-For this purpose additional hadron production measurements with a replica of the neutrino production target currently in use at J-PARC are being considered.
+For this purpose, additional hadron production measurements with a replica of the neutrino production target currently in use at J-PARC are being considered.
 The NA61/SHINE spectrometer at CERN has a unique possibility to perform such measurements, and physicists from LPNHE have already accumulated a significant experience in the course of the T2K experiment.
-We will continue our involvement in this project during the HK era.
+We will continue our involvement in this project during the HK era since Dr. Boris Popov is acting as analysis coordinator for neutrino physics within the NA61/SHINE collaboration.

 This thesis will be dedicated to the development of the time synchronization system for the HK experiment in view of its integration into a worldwide network for SN detection.
 The implementation and characterization of a suitable solution will be done on several experimental setups, including the existing SK detector.
 The impact of synchronization precision on the low energy physics including SN will be studied and will provide motivated requirements for HK.
-In parallel, additional hadron production measurements with the NA61/SHINE spectrometer at CERN will be performed in order to help reducing (anti)neutrino flux uncertainties from the J-PARC accelerator.
+In parallel, additional hadron production measurements with the NA61/SHINE spectrometer at CERN will be performed in order to reduce (anti)neutrino flux uncertainties from the J-PARC accelerator.
 All these improvements would allow to calculate realistic sensitivities of HK experiment for neutrino oscillation parameters, including CP-violation phase.